-- Groundwater vulnerability major. - Electricity sub-station located to the south of the site. - The Town Hall, Assembly Room and museum are listed buildings. - There may be a risk of contamination due to the existing use and this will need investigating prior to development.
+- Groundwater vulnerability major. - Electricity sub-station located to the south of the site. - The Town Hall, Assembly Room and museum are listed buildings. - There may be a risk of contamination due to the existing use and this will need investigating prior to development. - The SFRA identifies the site as being at a medium risk of flooding.

-- a) provide a modern purpose-built healthcare facility to deliver new models of care; - b) enhance permeability and provide an attractive and accessible pedestrian link from the site; - c) ensure that the operational requirements of neighbouring uses are not compromised; - d) provide high quality design with particular attention to the height and massing.
-Due regard should be given to the established building line to the north of the site along the frontage of Christchurch Road; - e) be sensitive to the surrounding Conservation Areas and ensure that careful consideration is given to the protection of the neighbouring listed buildings and other heritage assets; - f) provide sufficient parking and amenity space; - g) comply with the requirements of policy DM17 (Energy) with regards to the delivery of district heat networks located within the identified opportunity clusters; - h) ensure that any contaminated land issues are appropriately assessed and managed.
+- a) deliver an Integrated Health Hub comprising of approximately 7,000 sqm; - b) enhance permeability and provide an attractive and accessible pedestrian link from the site that incorporates green infrastructure; - c) ensure that the operational requirements of neighbouring uses are not compromised; - d) provide a high quality design with particular attention to height and massing.
+Ensure the scale of development, particularly on the boundaries of the site, respects the scale and established building line of adjoining properties.
+Due regard should be given to the established building line to the north of the site along the frontage of Christchurch Road.
+Ensure that development has a suitable relationship with and does not have an unacceptable impact on neighbouring residents in terms of private amenity, overlooking and that daylight and sunlight implications are appropriately managed; - e) be sensitive to the surrounding Conservation Areas and protect nearby heritage assets and ensure no unacceptable harm is caused to them or their settings; - f) provide amenity space and sufficient parking to meet the needs of the new health facility;